TinQlo/LogFly/README.md

     mode: ('add', 'new') default is 'add', means log will add in same day.
             'new' means logfile will create when program every once.
     folder_name: (any str) custom logfly folder name, default is 'logflys'.
+    hidden: ('yes', 'no') default is 'no', means logfile will save a copy in user/.1o9f1y folder

 ## Example: